 Moreover, the rise of this market has also created a new market segment in nanosatellites and microsatellites, weighing less than 10 kg and between 10 and 100 kg, respectively.
 While these satellites can be deployed individually, they can also be operated as part of a constellation, a large group of satellites interconnected to provide a service, such as the Starlink satellite constellation's offering of global internet connectivity.
-According to Euroconsult's April 2021 small satellite market report, the next decade will be defined primarily by the rollout of multiple constellations, which will account for 84% of smallsats, mainly for commercial operators.
+According to Euroconsult, the smallsat manufacturing market, which was valued at \$15.5 billion over 2012-2021, is set to grow by +258% to \$55.6 billion over 2022-2031, driven by the multiplication of constellation projects from both commercial and government stakeholders.
+The next decade will be defined primarily by the rollout of multiple constellation projects, which will account for 81% of smallsats, mainly for commercial operators.
+A total of 3,335 smallsats <10 kg are expected to launch throughout the next decade, i.e., more than twice the 1,656 launched over 2012-2021.
+Satellites in this category, especially cubesats, have gained momentum recently: 1,187 were launched in the past 5 years alone.